Pritham13/PD_notes/Floor Planning and Power planning/Floor Planning.md

 Voltage droop and Ground Debounce can be solved by giving multiple power supplies given in form of a mesh .
 Hence the capacitor closest to the power line can tap into whichever needed.
 VDD power lines are placed in vertically and horizontal layers with metal contacts.
 The GND lines are also placed similarly in the same level as VDD.
 However it is made sure that both these lines are isolated from each other.
 ![[Pasted image 20240824184304.png]]

+**Demerits** - > increases die area , leakage power dissipation Number of De-coupling capacitors should be optimized
 ## Pin Placement

 Let us consider the following circuit , Where Block A,B,C  are Pre placed Cells